benjaminlyons/othello/README.md

 - To have the AI make a move for player 2, press 'm'
 - To toggle the display of possible moves, press 'h'
 - To reset the game and return to the starting position, press 'r'
+- To undo one move press 'u'.
+Note that you can only undo ONE move